 What are the alternatives to Clementine Music Player?

-Another great option for Windows users is MediaMonkey, which you can use as a free app or get a paid Gold license.
+Another great option for Windows users is MediaMonkey, which is available as a free app or a paid Gold license.
 In addition to just playing music, the tool gives you access to features such as metadata editing, auto-tagging, multi-device setup, automatic file organization, CD burning, and advanced library management.

-A tool that has to be mentioned is Winamp, which was once the most popular music player among different types of users.
+Another tool that deserves a mention is Winamp.
+Winamp was once one of the most popular music players among all types of users.
 It has undergone a massive makeover for Windows computers.
-You can extend the tool with various plugins and add skins to customize its interface, but even by default, with Winamp, you get support for many audio file types and streaming options for free.
-The creators are also working on expanding Winamp to other operating systems like Linux and adding more features in the future.
+You can extend the tool with various plugins and add skins to customize its interface.
+The tool offers support for many audio file types and streaming options for free.
+The app’s developers are working on expanding Winamp to other operating systems like Linux and adding more features.